simonbesnard1/gedidb/README.md

 ## Documentation

-Learn more about xarray in its official documentation at
+Learn more about gediDB in its official documentation at
 <https://gedi-toolbox.readthedocs.io/en/latest/>.

 Try out an [interactive Jupyter